jessegmeyerlab/proteomics-tutorial/README.md

 ## Project information

 **Purpose.** We are collaboratively writing a broad, basic tutorial on proteomics invited by the ACS journal [Measurement Science Au](https://pubs.acs.org/journal/amachv).
 An example of the scope and style is [this tutorial from Jillian Dempsy's group on cyclic voltammetry](https://pubs.acs.org/doi/full/10.1021/acs.jchemed.7b00361).
 We are using [Manubot](https://github.com/manubot/manubot) to write this manuscript and track contributions.
 See the remaining readme below this section or at the link above for more information about manubot.
-The manuscript is due scheduled to be submitted April 1st 2022.
+We are aiming to submit April 1st 2022.

 **Authorship.** I (Jesse Meyer) will lead the project as senior author and we will decide author order for everyone based on the contributions recorded via github.

 **Rules.**
 See also [the code of conduct](https://github.com/jessegmeyerlab/proteomics-tutorial/blob/main/CODE_OF_CONDUCT.md) for participants.

-**Use Issues** to discuss organization, potential figures, and discussion of papers.

-**How to contribute:** edit sections in the content directory and create a pull request.
+**How to contribute:** edit sections in the /content directory and create a pull request describing your changes.
 You can practice contributing [here](https://github.com/manubot/try-manubot).
 See the [contributing section](https://github.com/jessegmeyerlab/proteomics-tutorial/blob/main/contributing.md) for guidance on how to contribute and what is expected of authors.

+**Use Issues** to discuss organization, potential figures, and discussion of papers.

 **Focus Areas** of this tutorial include an entire overview of topics that are relevant to mass spectrometry based proteomics.
 The current list of sections includes:

 1. Introduction
 2. protein extraction
 3. proteolysis
+4. Peptide and protein labeling
-4. enrichment of proteins or modifications
+5. enrichment of proteins or modifications
-5. peptide cleanup methods
+6. peptide purification
-6. types of mass spectrometers used for proteomics
+7. types of mass spectrometers used for proteomics
-7. Peptide ionization
+8. Peptide ionization
-8. Data Acquisition (targeted and untargeted DDA and DIA)
+9. Data Acquisition (targeted and untargeted DDA and DIA)
-9. Basics of data analysis
+10. Basics of data analysis
-10. Biological Analysis
+11. Biological Interpretation

 ## Manubot